 Begin a 3-day hike into one of Colombia’s crown jewels - Los Nevados National Park.
 Discover snow-dipped peaks, distant volcanoes, cloud forests, elevated lagoons, páramos, and an abundance of remarkable animal species.

-Walking Time: 9 hours without a horse ride, 6 hours with.
+Walking Time: 9 hours without a horse ride, 6 hours without.